Was your child diagnosed with Autism, and now your scared and don’t know what you should do?

 Family led autism treatment are a great option.
 But which program is better?
-Two that come to mind are Institutes for the Achievement of Human Potential aka IAHP and National Association for Child Development(NACD).
+Two that come to mind are Institutes for the Achievement of Human Potential aka IAHP and the National Association for Child Development(NACD).

 I should mention right now, that my family has been involved in both of these programs.
 We are still involved with one.
-This article may seem bias to some, however it is strictly based on my personal experiences and feelings.
+This article may seem bias to some, however, it is strictly based on my personal experiences and feelings.
 Others may disagree, and they are entitled to their experiences and feelings.

 I’ve known about The Institutes for the Achievement of Human Potential for years.
 But I had it in my mind that Philadelphia was too far away.
 I could never put together enough money to make that happen.
 Right?

 However, in 2014, I heard about a program run by Robert Doman Jr, Glenn Doman’s nephew.
 It was called the National Association for Child Development(NACD).
 A few things intrigued me about this program.
 They could conduct their assessments via Skype and I did not have to travel to start.
 Also if we did want to see them in person there was a chapter in Minneapolis about 7 hours south of Winnipeg.